 Erin Moran played Richie’s little sister Joanie for almost the entire run of the series, leaving for a year in 1982 to co-star in the spin-off Joanie Loves Chachi.
 When it was canceled, she returned to Happy Days and stayed until the show’s end.

 Afterwards, she did guest appearances on shows like The Love Boat, Murder, She Wrote, and Diagnosis: Murder (which co-starred Scott Baio).
 She appeared as a contestant on VH1’s Celebrity Fit Club in 2008 but since then, things haven’t gone so well for her.
-When last heard from, she was homeless, after her house in California was foreclosed on.
-Pal Henry Winkler was making efforts to get her a role on Arrested Development, but that didn’t work out and there hasn’t been much of an update since then.
+Moran's life took a tragic turn in 2010 house in California was foreclosed on.
+Pal Henry Winkler was making efforts to get her a role on Arrested Development, but that didn’t work out.

 Fun fact: Moran made her feature film debut at the age of eight, in How Sweet It Is! with Debbie Reynolds.